hangrybear666/08-devops-bootcamp__jenkins/README.md

 1. Run a declarative Jenkins Pipeline with embedded groovy script to build and push your java application to Docker Hub with Maven

     a.
-Change the default value of `DOCKER_HUB_REPO_URL`  in your `Jenkinsfile` file to your own or simply provide it as user input when building the pipeline with parameters.
+Change the default value of `DOCKER_HUB_REPO_URL`  in your `Jenkinsfile` file to your own and push the changes.or simply provide it as user input when building the pipeline with parameters.

     b.
 Add `docker-hub-repo` credential-id to jenkins with your username and password you can find in your `.env` file after having run setup step 8.